VSCodeVim/Vim/README.md

 ],
 ```

-## Contributing
+## VSCodeVim tricks!

-This project is maintained by a group of awesome [people](https://github.com/VSCodeVim/Vim/graphs/contributors) and contributions are extremely welcome :heart:.
-For a quick tutorial on how you can help, see our [contributing guide](/.github/CONTRIBUTING.md).

-## Awesome Features You Might Not Know About
+**Awesome Features You Might Not Know About**

 Vim has a lot of nooks and crannies.
 VSCodeVim preserves some of the coolest nooks and crannies of Vim.
 And then we add some of our own!
 Some of our favorite include:

 * `gd` - jump to definition. _Astoundingly_ useful in any language that VSCode provides definition support for.
 I use this one probably hundreds of times a day.
-* `gq` on a visual selection - Reflow and wordwrap blocks of text, preserving commenting style.
+* `gq` - on a visual selection - Reflow and wordwrap blocks of text, preserving commenting style.
 Great for formatting documentation comments.
-* `gc`, which adds another cursor on the next word it finds which is the same as the word under the cursor.
+* `gc` - which adds another cursor on the next word it finds which is the same as the word under the cursor.
-* `af`, a command that I added in visual mode, which selects increasingly large blocks of text. e.g. if you had "blah (foo [bar 'ba|z'])" then it would select 'baz' first.
+* `af` - a command that I added in visual mode, which selects increasingly large blocks of text. e.g. if you had "blah (foo [bar 'ba|z'])" then it would select 'baz' first.
 If you pressed `af` again, it'd then select [bar 'baz'], and if you did it a third time it would select "(foo [bar 'baz'])".
-* `gh`, another custom VSCodeVim command.
+* `gh` - another custom VSCodeVim command.
 This one is equivalent to hovering your mouse over wherever the cursor is.
 Handy for seeing types and error messages without reaching for the mouse!

 (The mnemonic: selecting blocks is fast af! :wink:)

+## F.A.Q.

+### Help!
+None of the vim `ctrl` (e.g. `ctrl+f`, `ctrl+v`) commands work

+Set the [`useCtrlKeys` setting](#vimusectrlkeys) to `true`.

+## Contributing

+This project is maintained by a group of awesome [people](https://github.com/VSCodeVim/Vim/graphs/contributors) and contributions are extremely welcome :heart:.
+For a quick tutorial on how you can help, see our [contributing guide](/.github/CONTRIBUTING.md).

-## Special Shoutouts to Cool Contributors
+### Special shoutouts to cool contributors

 * Thanks to @xconverge for making over 100 commits to the repo.
 If you're wondering why your least favorite bug packed up and left, it was probably him.
 * Thanks to @Metamist for implementing EasyMotion!
 * Thanks to @sectioneight for implementing text objects!
 * Special props to [Kevin Coleman](http://kevincoleman.io), who created our awesome logo!

-## Release Notes

-Our recent releases and update notes are available [here](https://github.com/VSCodeVim/Vim/releases).